raptorf1/address_book_challenge/README.md

 # Technology Stack

 <p>Also as part of the design sprint sessions, the team has decided to make this a web-based application.
 This means the user would need to access this from a browser.
 The application will consist of a user interface built with HTML with a sprinkle of CSS to make it look good.
-The logic will be written using pure Javascript with no additional libraries.</p>
+The logic will be written using pure JavaScript with no additional libraries.</p>
+<p><b><u>The decided method to store the contacts is at the local storage of the browser.
+If you use this application for personal use, keep in mind that each time you clear cookies and history, your contacts will be deleted.</u></b></p>
-<p>In addition to that, we would like to have some acceptance tests (also known as end-to-end testing)done while building this application.</p>
+<p>In addition to that, we would like to have some acceptance tests (also known as end-to-end testing) done while building this application.</p>

 # User Stories